 The anti-trafficking movement has seen tremendous growth and momentum over the last decade, allowing proven and best practices to emerge across the United States.
-Survivors and allied professionals are combining expertise to advance policies and protocols, law enforcement agencies are adjusting their responses from punitive to victim-centered approaches, prosecutors and court systems are innovating to support victims throughout the justice system, and access to victim services has grown along with private, state, and federal funding streams.
+Survivors and allied professionals are combining expertise to advance policies and protocols, law enforcement agencies are adjusting their responses from punitive to victimcentered approaches, prosecutors and court systems are innovating to support victims throughout the justice system, and access to victim services has grown along with private, state, and federal funding streams.
 We have much to celebrate as we analyze how far we've come together and the milestones we've reached.
 It is also incumbent on us to acknowledge the areas where we continue to struggle.
-While collaborating with community leaders and stakeholders nationwide for the last two years, two common themes consistently emerged: a lack of safe housing options and sustainable job opportunities.
-Both are vital components that allow survivors of sex trafficking to thrive when they reintegrate into society, yet they remain to be the greatest challenges within the continuum of victim services and support.